 Management are accountable for delivering HSE performance within the business as part of overall business strategy.
 Employees need to be aware of the policy & commitments and comply with the Global Operating Procedures.

+Standars

-Policy & Commitments Providing overall vision and principles for HSE management Standars High-level management system requirements generally Global Operating Procedures (GOPs).
-Program-based and topic-specific GOPs (Operational Controls) cover the most significant HSE hazards aspects.
-Management Programme-Based Topic-specific GOPs system GOPs GOPs Site and Functional Programmes and Procedures Site-level documents as necessary to conform to HSE Management System requirements.
+High-level management system requirements generally aligned with consensus international standards and customized for Fluidra.

+Global Operating Procedures (GOPs).
+Program-based and topic-specific GOPs (Operational Controls)

+cover the most significant HSE hazards aspects.

+Management system GOPs Programme-Based GOPs Topic-specific GOPs

+Site and Functional Programmes and Procedures Site-level documents as necessary to conform to HSE Management System requirements.

-&lt;sup>19 The KPIs included in this section cover 100% of the Fluidra Group's workforce.
+19 The KPIs included in this section cover 100% of the Fluidra Group's workforce.